wanjun3211/Behavior-Driven-Development-testing/README.md

 ## Introduction
 This is a very small project, and I was trying to use the concept of Behavior Driven Development concept to test a simple API.
 Python Benhave framework was involved applied this project.

+## Project structure
+This is a very small project, and I was trying to use the concept of Behavior Driven Development concept to test a simple API.
+Python Benhave framework was involved applied this project.

 ## The Eight individual API Testing Items and Description
 1. API Status.